Blueprint Travelers - Travel Site

 Jump to

 Cartagena is one of the most popular tourist destinations in South America, due to its location on the Caribbean ocean, its year long warm temperatures, fun culture, and beautiful city.
-However, it has some quirks that make it a little challenging to fully appreciate if you don’t know how to get past them.
+However, it has some quirks that make it a little challenging to fully appreciate if you don’t know how to get past them, such as where to stay in Cartagena and how to reserve tours.
 Below are the logistics and nuances that you need to know to fully enjoy this magical destination.

 When to Visit Cartagena